-Many talented shooters will never nail a sub-MOA group due not to their skill, but to misunderstanding a scope‘s parallax adjustment and what it’s for.
+Many shooters will never nail a sub-MOA group due not to a lack of skill or a questionable rifle, but to misunderstanding a scope‘s parallax adjustment and what it’s for.
 Hint: it ain’t “side focus.”
 Not really.

 First, a step back . . .

 What does parallax adjustment actually achieve?
 What is it for?